 Drinking alcohol in social situations is acceptable and often encouraged in American culture — parties, sporting events, dates, even some movie theatres serve alcohol now.
 A true “social drinker” will have one — occasionally two — drinks in these situations.
 If you’re having several drinks and feeling like you need to have alcohol in social situations to feel comfortable or confident, it’s time to take a look at your substance use.

-The same goes with drug abuse.
+The same goes for drug abuse.
 Always using drugs in social situations and avoiding events or gatherings where there won’t be an opportunity to drink alcohol or use drugs is a red light that you need help.

 3. Needing Drugs or Alcohol to Sleep